 It’s a fun ride and a great deal, especially with the combined ticket.
 In total it took about 3 hours to see the museum, train there, and explore the Nerja Caves in Spain.

-Nerja Caves Tip: Don’t miss your train back!
+Nerja Caves Tip: Don’t miss the Nerja caves train back!
 The caves close mid-afternoon every day and there is a last train back time.
 A taxi isn’t too expensive but it may put a real damper on your day.

 Our Visit to the Nerja Caves